clerk/javascript/packages/chrome-extension/README.md

 ### Host permissions (in manifest.json)

+You will need your Frontend API URL, which can be found in your `Dashboard > API Keys > Advanced > Clerk API URLs`.

 ```
 "host_permissions": ["*://YOUR_CLERK_FRONTEND_API_GOES_HERE/"],
 ```

 ### Clerk settings

-Add your chrome extension origin to your instance allowed_origins using BAPI:
+Add your Chrome extension origin to your instance allowed_origins using BAPI:

 ```bash
 curl  -X PATCH https://api.clerk.com/v1/instance \